robertu94/robertu94.github.io/content/learning/cmake.markdown

 + `install(TARGETS)` to install your libraries and their export files
 + `install(DIRECTORY)` to install your header files and data files
 + `include(CMakePackageConfigHelpers)` and `configure_package_config_file` and `write_basic_package_version_file` to make your package importable by others

+See this project for an example on [how to properly expose a CMake dependency](https://github.com/robertu94/libpressio-nvcomp/blob/4a599ab3136b1f8faeb0ad9cf5c8af719f739837/CMakeLists.txt#L62-L88)

 Testing